gonglingzhang/note_of_git/README.md

 # note_of_git
-some note when i learning git
+some notes in Issues when i learning git